sciencecasey/r_functions/README.md

-# Deleting Files from This Repo
+# Functions

-* This repo has been mostly deleted and archived to allow for new organization of my github content
+* Various R functions with comments for how to use